mixpanel/mixpanel-react-native/README.md

 ```

 # **trackCharge()**
-Track money spent by the current user for revenue analytics and associate
+To track money spent by the current user for revenue analytics and associate
      properties with the charge.
 Properties is optional.
 ### **Example**
 ```